simple12360/esp-test-tools-forked/docs/en/development_stage/rf_test_items/ble_dtm_test.rst

         Flash Firmware

-After the flashing is completed, continue the following steps for testing.
+After the flash process is completed, pull up or leave the boot pin unconnected.
+After the chip restarts and enters the working mode, continue with the following steps for testing.

 Start Testing
 -------------